TT West 2017: Sunday September 24 to Friday September 29, 2017

 TT West 2017 – The ExTTreme Drive

-TT West 2017 starts Sunday September 24, 2017 in Las Vegas with an optional afternoon/evening drive.
-TT West participants will choose the optional drive from several choices after they register on line.
+TT West 2017 starts Sunday September 24, 2017 at Audi Henderson in Henderson, Nevada with an optional evening dinner cruise on Lake Mead.
 This optional drive will be a joint event of TT West and ACNA Southern California Chapter (which includes Las Vegas) to give us a chance to meet other Audi enthusiasts.

 Monday we will leave Vegas for the ghost town of Rhyolite, Nevada, and then drive through Death Valley (lowest elevation in the US) to Lone Pine, California on the eastern slope of the Sierra Nevada Mountains.
 The average temperature in Death Valley that time of year is 102 degrees Fahrenheit, so doing much more than drive through will depend if the temps are below normal.
 The Alabama Hills just west of Lone Pine has been the site of hundreds of western movies that folks can explore on their own Monday evening.